DevonMerc/DevonMerc/README.md

 ### Hi 👋

-A ✨ _special_ ✨ repository for a ✨ _special_ ✨ Junior Software Developer
+Welcome to a ✨ _special_ ✨ repository for a ✨ _special_ ✨ Junior Software Developer

 - 🔭 I’m currently working on a java name collection project (to benefit the transgender community and/or new parents), developing my coding skills, a wellness podcast, and a portfolio website
 - 🌱 I’m currently learning Vue.js, REACT, Javascript, Python